-Québec is an outdoor playground for families looking to get back to nature and be adventurous.
-The second largest region in Canada, Québec features more than 30 national parks and over 14,000 square miles of protected wilderness area to explore.
+Quebec outdoors is a natural playground for families looking to get adventurous.
+Canada’s Québec province, especially the regions of Laval and Lanaudiere, features more than 30 national parks and over 14,000 square miles of protected wilderness area to explore.

 For your next family vacation, head north of Montréal to Laval and the Lanaudière region.
 These two lesser known gems are perfect for your next trip.
 Find out where to go, what to see and where to stay when you are here.